ibexa/documentation-user/docs/ai_actions/work_with_ai_actions.md

 ---
-description: Create new AI actions of modify existing ones to work faster and increase creativity.
+description: Create new AI actions or modify existing ones to work faster and increase creativity.
 ---

 # Work with AI actions